lelegard/cryptobench/README.md

 performance of their respective CPU.
 This is where the "relative performance score" indicators are useful.

-No need to blame the Arm ISA, the performance of other Arm CPU's such as the AWS Graviton 3 or the Apple M1 do not have this performance bias on RSA.
+No need to blame the Arm ISA, other Arm CPU's such as the AWS Graviton 3 or the Apple M1 do not have this performance bias on RSA.
 They execute RSA operations with the same relative efficiency as any other cryptographic operation.

 Looking at the OpenSSL modular arithmetic operations benchmarks at the end of [RESULTS.md](RESULTS.md), we see the exact same bias on the Ampere Altra only,